Close

 Background

-The Climate Cities project in LAC is based on a solid experience in training and technical assistance to local governments in Latin America, focusing on data management for more efficient and resilient local policies.
+The Climate Cities project in LAC is based on the team’s solid experience in training and technical assistance to local governments in Latin America, focusing on data management for more efficient and resilient local policies.
 Long-term initiatives such as Open Cities in Tulum, Mexico, and Chimaltenango, Guatemala have laid the groundwork, followed in 2023 by the development of a comprehensive practical teaching method for municipalities in collaboration with Mexico’s Ministry of Agrarian, Territorial, and Urban Development (SEDATU).

 In 2024, a collaboration was established with a new network of organizations and governments, the Open Government Partnership-Local, which issued a call for local governments to participate in similar training until achieving integrated results in current public policy processes and urban planning.